xangma/ML_RF/README.md

 # TO DO

+- [ ] Find a selection of all types of results - great results where the MLA is certain, borderline results where the MLA can't decide, and really awful results where the MLA has gotten it completely wrong.
+Find the obj_IDs and find images of them on skyserver to see if I can come up with a reason as to why they certain answers are certain, and awful results are awful (maybe contamination, bad images etc.)
 - [ ] Add cross colours.
 - [ ] Add other (all) features.
 - [ ] Investigate feature importance as a function of redshift?